A-Vandegriff/Niche-Delivery-Simulator/README.md

-# Farm Route Simulator
+# Niche Delivery Simulator

 ## Overview

-The Farm Route Simulator is a Java application that models the daily workflow of an agricultural service operation.
-The project simulates farms, fields, routes, and equipment to recreate the logistics involved in planning and completing daily work assignments.
+The Niche Delivery Simulator is a Java application that models the daily workflow of an agricultural service operation.
+The project simulates farms, fields, routes, and equipment to recreate the logistics involved in planning and completing daily work assignments for a company that moves liquid from farms to fields.

 This project started as a way to improve my Java skills, but it quickly turned into something I could actually use at work.
 Instead of building another generic practice application, I wanted to model the workflow I deal with every day and create a tool that could help answer real planning questions before a job even begins.